MicrosoftDocs/azure-devops-docs/docs/report/charts.md

 To add other types of charts, such as test results and build summary charts, see [Add widgets and chart to a dashboard](add-widget-to-dashboard.md).

 >[!NOTE]
 ><b>Feature availability: </b> For on-premises TFS 2015, you can pin charts to the team homepage.
-From Team Services or TFS 2015.1, you can add charts to [multiple team dashboards](dashboards.md) and get access to the [widget catalog](widget-catalog.md).
+From VSTS or TFS 2015.1, you can add charts to [multiple team dashboards](dashboards.md) and get access to the [widget catalog](widget-catalog.md).

 <a id="add-chart-widget"></a>
 ## Add chart widget to a dashboard
 >[!NOTE]
-><b>Feature availability: </b> The widget, Chart for Work Items, is available from Team Services or TFS 2015.2 or later version.
+><b>Feature availability: </b> The widget, Chart for Work Items, is available from VSTS or TFS 2015.2 or later version.
 You add it to a team dashboard from the [widget catalog](widget-catalog.md).

 If you've already defined your [flat list query](../work/track/using-queries.md), you can add and configure a chart to a team dashboard using the Chart for work items widget.

-1. From the web portal for Team Services, open the [team dashboard](dashboards.md) you want to add the chart to.
+1. From the web portal for VSTS, open the [team dashboard](dashboards.md) you want to add the chart to.

 2. Click ![Edit dashboard icon](_img/edit-dashboard-icon.png) to modify a dashboard, and then click ![add a widget icon](_img/add-widget-icon.png) to access the widget catalog.